LucidtechAI/las-docs/reference/java/latest.md

 * `[APIException]` Raised when API returns an erroneous status code

 * `[MissingAccessTokenException]` Raised if access token cannot be obtained

+(TTNote: Suggestion to add more verbiage to sections below such as summary descriptions and members, etc)

 # class `ai::lucidtech::las::sdk::CreateAppClientOptions`